ilari-makimattila/Cryptloader/README.md

 As everyone should imagine, this is fairly big process and has a lot of overhead.
 So when you test it out, I suggest not to try it with big files...

+## Installation and running ##

+1. Create directory _files_ into the repository root
+2. npm install websocket
+3. node server.js
+4. Point your browser to http://localhost:8888

 ## Websocket protocol definition ##

 All messages use the same data structure: